 Capability 2.
-Coordination and collaboration for wholeof-economy climate action
+Coordination and collaboration for whole-of-economy climate action

-This section discusses the importance of ensuring a whole-of-government approach to climate change in which Ministries of Finance play a central role, and the need to develop collaborative relationships between Ministries of Finance and key line ministries.
+This section discusses the importance of ensuring a whole-of-government approach to climate change in which

 Climate change requires societal and economic transformation at a scale that is beyond the remit of individual line ministries and sectoral policies.
 Climate change is a 'horizontal' issue, in that it covers all sectors of the economy, nearly always with significant economic and fiscal impacts and trade-offs.